viperleed/viperleed/doc/content/calc/sections/structure_search.rst

 complexity depends on the size of the parameter space defined in the :ref:`DISPLACEMENTS` file.

-During the structure search, the optimization algorithm (see Ref. :cite:alp:`kottckeNewApproachAutomated1997`) samples surface structures in the configuration space defined in :ref:`DISPLACEMENTS`.
+During the structure search, the optimization algorithm samples surface structures in the configuration space defined in :ref:`DISPLACEMENTS`.
 Diffraction intensities and the corresponding |R factor| are calculated for these structures based on combinations of the precomputed delta amplitudes.
 The optimization tries to find the combination of parameters yielding the smallest possible |R factor|.

 The behavior of the structure-optimization algorithm is affected by multiple parameters (see :ref:`search behaviour<search_settings>`).
 See the section